PaeserBastelstube/AhoyDTU4RPi/doc/Install.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

 ---
-# AhoyDTU for Raspberry-Pi with NGINX WebServices
+# Installation Instructions for AhoyDTU on Raspberry-Pi with (NGINX) WebServices, (Mosquitto) MQTT-Broker and (Volkszaehler) Smart-Meter

 ## Installation-Requirements
 1. `/tmp` must be available for all users.
 AhoyDTU stores log- and other temp files in this directory.